Tai Chi and Qigong for Stress

 In a controlled trial at La Trobe University in Australia, Tai Chi practice and meditation resulted in significant biochemical and psychological improvements in the response to a stressful experience.
 A German study of Tai Chi practice over 18 weeks with young adults measured blood pressure, heart rate, saliva cortisol, and perceived stress.
 The researchers reported a significant decrease in perceived mental stress as well as marked improvements in general health, social functioning, vitality, and psychological well-being.

 A study at Stanford University examined Tai Chi as an intervention among patients with cardiovascular disease.
 Participants attended a 60-minute Tai Chi class three times per week for 12 weeks.
 Researchers concluded that the Tai Chi regimen improved psychosocial measures and induced a relaxation response.

-Qigong is a type of traditional Chinese medicine (TCM) that is over 5,000 years old.
+Qigong is a type of TCM that is over 5,000 years old.
 One of the most attractive aspects of Qigong is that it can be done by almost anyone in a wide variety of settings, including at home.

 There are two main types of Qigong: internal and external.
 Internal Qigong is a self-directed practice that engages people in their own health and well-being with the use of meditation, movement, and sounds.
 External Qigong is performed by a practitioner who uses their hands on a patient with the aim of healing.

 A number of studies have shown that Qigong helps to reduce psychological stress.
 In one study, Qigong improved the symptoms of psychological distress in chemotherapy patients.